aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 # Discussion

 Our results provide correlative evidence in support of the species recognition hypothesis for plumage sexual dimorphism in true thrushes.
 We used a receptor-noise limited model of _Turdus merula_ vision [@vorobyev1998; @hart2000] to measure avian-perceivable visual contrast of plumage colours and found that the odds of plumage sexual dimorphism are much greater for _Turdus_ thrush species that have full or partial migration rather than no migration, have relatively short breeding seasons, and are in sympatry with many other true thrush species (Table 1,2).
 Our results align with broader comparative studies of plumage sexual dimorphism where strong associations between migratory behavior [@dale2015] and sympatry [@cooney2017] were found among many species of different passerine families.

- Further, we determined that sympatric _Turdus_ species have distinguishable plumage coloration differences from one another when measuring plumage appearance from the avian visual perspective (Fig. S1).
+ Further, we determined that sympatric _Turdus_ species have distinguishable plumage colouration differences from one another when measuring plumage appearance from the avian visual perspective (Fig. S1).
 Therefore, plumage sexual dichromatism may have evolved to facilitate species recognition in species breeding under high sympatry with other true thrushes.
 However, we cannot directly determine if plumage sexual dimorphism in sympatric _Turdus_ species is the result of reproductive character displacement.
 Namely, we do not know if past changes in species' plumage sexual dimorphism occurred before or during periods of sympatry with other _Turdus_ species.
 Regardless, present-day plumage sexual dimorphism and perceivable differences in plumage colouration between sympatric species likely reduces the challenge of finding compatible mates.

  Previous studies have found that closely-related sympatric species tend to have more similar plumage appearance than expected if plumage colouration had evolved to facilitate species recognition via reproductive character displacement [@simpson2021; @miller2019].
-The potential lack of major plumage color divergence among closely-related sympatric species may be attributable to constraints imposed by a shared light environment on colour signal efficiency [@mcnaught2002], or similar natural selection pressures (e.g., predators, parasites, and weather).
-Generally, despite greater similarity in plumage appearance in comparison to allopatric species, closely-related sympatric species can still have substantially different and biologically-relevant differences in achromatic or chromatic interspecific visual contrast of plumage patches when measuring plumage coloration differences from the avian visual perspective (as we have found in our analyses).
+The potential lack of major plumage colour divergence among closely-related sympatric species may be attributable to constraints imposed by a shared light environment on colour signal efficiency [@mcnaught2002], or similar natural selection pressures (e.g., predators, parasites, and weather).
+Generally, despite greater similarity in plumage appearance in comparison to allopatric species, closely-related sympatric species can still have substantially different and biologically-relevant differences in achromatic or chromatic interspecific visual contrast of plumage patches when measuring plumage colouration differences from the avian visual perspective (as we have found in our analyses).

 # Conclusions

 Patterns of plumage sexual dimorphism in true thrushes (_Turdus_) are consistent with predictions of the species recognition hypothesis for plumage sexual dimorphism.
-Migratory behavior and limited breeding seasons reduce the amount of time available to find a mate, and greater plumage sexual dimorphism may help migratory species find compatible mates more rapidly.
-Greater plumage sexual dimorphism in _Turdus_ species under sympatry with other true thrush species also supports the possibility that increased plumage sexual dichromatism may be a the result of reproductive character displacement in order to reduce species recognition errors and hybridization.
+Migratory behaviour and limited breeding seasons reduce the amount of time available to find a mate, and greater plumage sexual dimorphism may help migratory species find compatible mates more rapidly.
+Greater plumage sexual dimorphism in _Turdus_ species under sympatry with other true thrush species also supports the possibility that increased plumage sexual dichromatism may be the result of reproductive character displacement.
+Therefore, greater plumage sexual dimorphism likely reduces species recognition errors and hybridization.

 # Acknowledgements

 We thank the American Museum of Natural History in New York City and Field Museum of Chicago for access to museum specimens used in this study.
-We also thank the Department of Evolution, Ecology and Behavior at the University of Illinois for funding and support.
+We also thank the Department of Evolution, Ecology, and Behavior at the University of Illinois for funding and support.

 # References